tahirguluzade/Ansible_Playbook_to_Jenkins/README.md

 ### Creating new user
-**1.** Before installation it is better to add new user and install jenkins, ansible and run commands with that user.
+**STEP 1.** Before installation it is better to add new user and install jenkins, ansible and run commands with that user.

 ```
 useradd jenkins